conan-io/docs/reference/config_files/global_conf.rst

     This new configuration mechanism is an **experimental** feature subject to breaking changes in future releases.

-By default, the **global.conf** file is does not exist but may be created by the user in the Conan user home directory.
+By default, the **global.conf** file does not exist but may be created by the user in the Conan user home directory.
 Conan expects the file to be a simple list of key-value settings, with one setting per line.
 E.g.:

 .. code-block:: text